Header-banner-FigsBiodiversity.jpg

 Tropical rainforests are the richest terrestrial ecosystems on Earth.
 While covering just 2% of the world’s surface, rainforests are home to 50% of the planet’s land-based biodiversity.10 Trying to replicate this incomprehensible variety, let alone introduce it back into deforested plots, remains one of the fundamental challenges for ecologists worldwide.

-“But what you can do”, Nigel Tucker, a consulting environmental scientist, tells me, “is create the conditions where that complexity can come back by itself”.
+“But what you can do”, a consulting environmental scientist, Nigel Tucker ,tells me, “is create the conditions where that complexity can come back by itself”.
 By drawing local seed dispersers to barren plots, figs act as a catalyst, accelerating the forest's natural recovery process: ‘Figs bring diversity to the forest that you wouldn’t achieve through planting it yourself”.
-For this reason, Nigel suggests that at least 10% of the plants used in tropical-reforestation projects be fig saplings.11
+For this reason, Nigel suggests that at least 10% of the plants used in tropical reforestation projects be fig saplings.11

-In Thailand, biologist Steve Elliott of the Forest Restoration Research Unit is even testing the use of drones to deposit fig seeds (and others), across degraded sites.
+In Thailand, biologist Steve Elliott of the Forest Restoration Research Unit is even testing the use of drones to deposit fig seeds (and others) across degraded sites.
 A drone, mounted with an air gun, can sow a hectare of deforested land in under 30 minutes – a task that would take four people six days to complete.12

 Repairing Nature with Nature